devtoni/sell-it/README.md

-## Lend it
+## Sell it

-Borrow things to your neighbours
+Sell things to your neighbours